-Clean with a damp cloth, then dry with a dry cloth.

-Do not use household or glass cleaners as these may damage the lens.
+- Clean the interior trim areas with a damp cloth, then dry by wiping with a dry, soft, clean cloth. - Do not use household or glass cleaners as these may damage the finish.

 INTERIOR

 For fabric, carpets, cloth seats, and safety belts: